avafinger/rockpie-rk3328/README.md

 # RockPi E
 RockPi E Eng. sample - model D8W2

-This Engineering model has a micro HDMI for debugging purpose, but would be nice to have it in the final product or another version.
+This model has a micro HDMI for debugging purpose, but would be nice to have it in the final product or another version.

 * u-boot